-The Four-Way Test of Rotary International was the theme for the annual speech contest hosted by Troy Rotary Club on March 5 at Troy Hayner Cultural Center.
-Open to students at Troy High School, Troy Christian High School, Miami East High School and homeschooled students, the event requires each contestant to memorize a four-to-six minute speech that addresses the questions of the Four-Way Test: (1) Is it the truth; (2) Is it fair to all concerned; (3) Will it build goodwill and better friendships; and (4) Will it be beneficial to all concerned?
+The Four-Way Test of Rotary International was the theme for the annual speech contest hosted by Troy Rotary Club on March 14 at Troy-Hayner Cultural Center, 301 West Main Street in Troy.
+Open to students at Troy High School, Troy Christian High School, Miami East High School, private school and home schooled students, the event requires each contestant to memorize a four-to-six minute speech that addresses the questions of the Four-Way Test: (1) Is it the truth; (2) Is it fair to all concerned; (3) Will it build goodwill and better friendships; and (4) Will it be beneficial to all concerned?

 Tags: Troy, Rotary, Paul Harris Fellows, Jill Wilson, John Haller